ifaruque/BeanValidation/readme.md

 Prior to JSR 303, you probably would have needed a bunch of if-else statements to achieve the bean validation.It saves lot of code.

-reference implementation of 303 namely `Hibernate Validator`
+reference implementation of 303 named `Hibernate Validator`

 JSR 349 extend jsr 303 provides for variable interpolation, allowing expressions inside the violation messages

-reference implementation of 309 namely `GlassFish el`
+reference implementation of 349 named `GlassFish el`

 ### Warmup ###